lilioid/nm-file-secret-agent/README.md

-match_setting = "<name of the setting section for which secrets are requested>" key = "<key in the setting section for which entry provides a value>" file = "<file from which the secret value is read>"
+match_setting = "<name of the setting section for which secrets are requested>" key = "<key in the setting section for which entry provides a value>" file = "<file from which the secret value is read>" trim = <whether leading and trailing whitespace should be stripped from the files content before being passed to NetworkManager>
 ```

 ### Example